dharanidadi/Week_0/README.md

 catkin_make
 ```

-You are required to go through this [Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) as well.
+Refer to the following for more information [Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)

 ### Running the Publisher and Subscriber: